zeeguu/web/README.md

 https://nodejs.org/en/download/

+# To Start Developing

-## To Clone
+## Clone with --recursive

-When cloning clone with --recursive, because the repo uses zeeguu/web as a submodule.
+Clone with --recursive, because the repo uses zeeguu/web as a submodule.
 We need this because we reuse as much code as possible from zeeguu-web.

 ```
 git clone https://github.com/zeeguu/browser-extension --recursive
 ```

-# To Build the Extension
+## Install Dependencies in both extension and submodule

 Run the following two steps in order and chose the third based on the desired target platform: